Aditi-Chowdhuri/Vision-Transformers-for-Image-Forgery-and-Deepfake-Detection/README.md

 - and training **CNN-based and ViT-based models**.

 Because the full dataset is very large, we work with a **smaller subset** (e.g., a few hundred real and a few hundred fake videos).
-This makes it practical to experiment without needing huge compute.
+This makes it practical to experiment without needing huge computing.

 ---